 Island yacht day trip with La Passion Hotel

-We took a daytrip on a 30 foot private motor yacht with some other guests from La Passion hotel.
+We took a day trip on a 30-foot private motor yacht with some other guests from La Passion hotel.
 We cruised down the coast to Playa Blanca, before continuing to Isla Baru to relax in the pool for a couple of hours before ordering some fresh fish and coconut rice to the boat from one of the restaurants on the shore.
-When it comes to a real luxury Caribbean experience, a day trip on a boat, a yacht or to one if the coastline’s many island is one of the best things to do in Cartagena Colombia.
+When it comes to a real luxury Caribbean experience, a day trip on a boat, a yacht or to one of the coastline’s many islands is one of the best things to do in Cartagena Colombia.

 Check out some of the cool and cheap tours you could do in Playa Blanca.